 It should be pointed out that high functioning and low functioning are still often used as descriptive terms, and sometimes they need to be used, in context, to help understanding, as they are phrases that people are used to.

-However with education, hopefully once people understand that autism is predominantly a condition of processing (and that it’s the co-morbid conditions that the autistic may (or may not) have, alongside their autism, that tend to affect their support needs), the functioning labels will die out.
+However with education, hopefully once people understand that autism is predominantly an issue of processing (and that it’s the co-existing conditions that the autistic may (or may not) have, alongside their autism, that tend to affect their support needs), the functioning labels will die out.

 ‘Mild’ and ‘severe’ autism